SPN101 - Elementary Spanish I

 This course examines the new art and cultural trends of post independence Latin America.
 It looks at the role of painting, music and literature in the process of construction of a national identity: the “Americanista” ideology.
 It will study the origins and tendencies of the romantic movement, which breaks all classical rules and gives free rein to excited feelings.
 The course will follow the artistic-cultural work and activities of the prominent figures whose talent and efforts contributed to the creation of the new Spanish-American nations.
 (3 crs.)

-This course views the changes in Mexican society since 1910, the year of the revolution that marked the beginning of a new political and artistic life, not only for the Mexicans, but for all of Latin America.
+This course surveys a general, critical introduction to the political, social, and cultural changes in the Mexican society from the Pre-Columbian times to the present through art and literature.
 The course explores the concern that Mexican intellectuals have with social and political issues, and the impact that socio-political events have had on Mexico’s contemporary cultural achievements.
-The course will also present the opportunity to examine the social awareness of today’s Mexicans and the effect that this consciousness will have on the country’s relationship with the United States.
-(3 crs.)
+The course will also present the opportunity to examine the social awareness of today’s Mexicans and the effect that this consciousness will have on the country’s relationship with the United States through Chicano art and literature.

 SPN350 - Contemporary Argentina